fabric/fabric/sites/docs/concepts/configuration.rst

   <fabric.connection.Connection>` basis, loaded with the interpreted SSH
   configuration for that specific host (since an SSH config file is only ever useful via such a lens).
 See :ref:`ssh-config`.
-* Fabric offers a framework for managing per-host and per-host-collection configuration details and overrides, which lives under the top-level ``hosts`` and ``groups`` config keys; see :ref:`host-configuration`.
+* Fabric plans to offer a framework for managing per-host and per-host-collection configuration details and overrides, which lives under the top-level ``hosts`` and ``groups`` config keys; see :ref:`host-configuration`.

-    * This functionality supplements that of the SSH config loading described earlier; most users will find it preferable to configure as much as possible via an SSH config file, but not all Fabric settings have ``ssh_config`` analogues, nor do all use cases fit neatly into using such files.
+    * This functionality will supplement that of the SSH config loading described earlier; most users will find it preferable to configure as much as possible via an SSH config file, but not all Fabric settings have ``ssh_config`` analogues, nor do all use cases fit neatly into using such files.